jayshah19949596/Behavioral-Cloning-For-Self-Driving-Car/README.md

 ## Correction Factor

-- Correction factor used in the below cell is 0.2
+- Correction factor used is 0.2
 - It is a parameter to tune
 - For right camera images and left camera images the angel measurement is of center camera image which is wrong
 - Correction factor helps us use the right camera images and left camera images effectively